neha-nayeem/Project-01/README.md

 * Our project folder contains:

-    * A Jupyter notebook named `Project 1.ipynb` to run the analysis.
+    * A Jupyter notebook named `Project-1.ipynb` to run the analysis.
 The notebook also contains observations and insights that were made looking at the data (this is also below under *Questions and Observations*).

     * A `Data` folder that contains the CSV files downloaded in from open data websites (under `Notes and Resources` below)